Border agents push back after Venezuelan migrants march into U.S.

 EL PASO, Texas (Border Report) — Carrying a giant U.S. flag, dozens of Venezuelan migrants crossed the Rio Grande onto U.S. soil and demanded to be allowed in.

 Since Oct.
-12, Venezuelans have been subject to Title 42 expulsions, and many have been camping out next to the river, pleading with U.S. officials to let them like the thousands who had been let in just weeks prior.
+12, Venezuelans have been subject to expulsions under Title 42 — a health order that allows border authorities to remove migrants without allowing them to request asylum — and many have been camping out next to the river, pleading with U.S. officials to let them like the thousands who had been let in just weeks prior.

 On Monday, a large group of migrants marched on Bernardo Borzagaray Boulevard toward the border, shouting, “We want to go in.”